-The project began with the development of the Kebabangan field and is currently in the detailed design phase.
-Production is scheduled to begin in 2014.
+The project began with the development of the Kebabangan field.
+Production began in November 2014.

 Kebabangan discovery and reserves

-The Kebabangan field was discovered by Shell in 1994.
-An exploration well drilled at the field encountered a thick column of gas associated and a thin rim of oil.
+Shell discovered the Kebabangan field in 1994.
+An exploration well drilled at the field encountered a thick column of gas and a thin rim of oil.

 The Kebabangan field is estimated to contain approximately two trillion cubic feet (tcf) of gas.

-The field will be tied back to an integrated platform that will be designed to serve the entire cluster.
-The development will involve drilling of 12 subsea production wells and construction of a drilling cum production platform.
-The drilling will be carried out in two phases.
+The field is tied back to an integrated platform that is designed to serve the entire cluster.
+The development involved the drilling of 12 subsea production wells and the construction of a drilling and production platform.
+The drilling was carried out in two phases.

-The Kebabangan platform will be a floating platform with the capacity to handle 825 million cubic feet of gas (mcf) and 22,000 barrels of condensate per day.
-It will be installed in a water depth of 142m (466ft).
+The Kebabangan platform is a floating platform with the capacity to handle 825 million cubic feet of gas (mcf) and 22,000 barrels of condensate a day.
+It is installed in a water depth of 142m (466ft).

-The topsides will be installed onto a fixed eight-leg steel jacket in place weighing 12,300t.
-The deck will weigh 17,000t and feature a Tender Assisted Drilling (TAD) rig, utilities and living quarters for people working onboard.
+The topsides are installed onto a fixed eight-leg steel jacket in place, weighing 12,300t.
+The deck weighs 17,000t and features a tender-assisted drilling (TAD) rig, utilities and accommodation for staff.

-The Malaikai deep water field operated by Shell is planned to be tied to the platform once the Kebabangan field enters production stage.
-The platform is being designed with surplus capacity so that third party fields can also be tied in future.
+The Malikai deepwater field developed by Shell will also be tied to the platform.
+The platform is designed with surplus capacity so that third party fields can also be tied in future.

-The Kebabangan field will produce 130 to 140 million barrels of oil equivalent per day (MBOED) at peak.
+The Kebabangan field will produce 130 to 140 million barrels of oil equivalent a day (MBOED) at peak.

-The produced gas will reach the platform, from where it will be transferred by a pipeline to the Sabah Oil and Gas terminal being built by Petronas at Kimanis.
+The produced gas reaches the platform, from where it is transferred by a pipeline to the Sabah Oil and Gas terminal built by Petronas at Kimanis.
 The terminal is located approximately 135km away from the field.

-A subsea pipeline of 24in diameter and 135km length is proposed to be laid to carry the gas from the platform to the terminal at Sabah.
-Another pipeline of 14in diameter will be laid to carry the oil produced at the platform.
+A subsea pipeline of 24in diameter and 135km length was laid to carry the gas from the platform to the terminal at Sabah.
+Another pipeline of 14in diameter was laid to carry the oil produced at the platform.

-The produced gas will first reach the SOGT from where it will be sent to the Petronas LNG complex at Bintulu through a 500km pipeline for processing.
+The produced gas first reaches the SOGT from where it is sent to the Petronas liquefied natural gas (LNG) complex at Bintulu through a 500km pipeline for processing.